 Sous Vide & Scalding Milk FAQs

-OK, I had a LOT of questions when figuring out this sous vide solution, so if you do, too, I hope to answer them all here.
+I had a lot of questions when figuring out this sous vide solution, so if you do, too, I hope to answer them all here.

-A: I was really worried about plastic leaching into my breastmilk, so I started off by trying to submerge my stainless steel bottle.
-But it floats to the top and I couldn’t find a decent way to keep it underwater.
+I was really worried about plastic leaching into my breastmilk, so I started off by trying to submerge my stainless steel bottle.
+But it floats to the top, and I couldn’t find a decent way to keep it underwater.

 Good news, though: heating milk inside your breastmilk storage bag using the sous vide method is considered safe.

-I decided that I was OK with heating my milk in the breastmilk storage bag, but if this is worrying for you, you can definitely look into heating it inside a stainless steel bottle – you’ll just need to find a good way to keep it submerged in the water.
+I decided that I was OK with heating my milk in the breastmilk storage bag, but if this worries you, you can definitely look into heating it inside a stainless steel bottle – you’ll just need to find a good way to submerge it in the water.